How can I delay my period?

 You normally get your period when the lining of your womb sheds.
 The hormones in the combined contraceptive pill help to sustain the womb lining.
 So, taking back-to-back packets stops your body from shedding the womb lining and so too your period.

 Is it safe to take packets back-to-back?

 Yes, it’s safe to take contraceptive pill packets back-to-back.

 Can I take more than two packets back-to-back?

 It is not recommended to take Norethisterone regularly.
-If you often want to delay your period, your options include taking the combined contraceptive pill back to back or considering a Mirena coil.
-A Mirena coil can work for up to 5 years and most women have no periods or very light periods with this after the first 6 months.
+If you often want to delay your period, your options include taking the combined contraceptive pill back-to-back or an intrauterine system (IUS) like the coil.

-For more information on long-term contraception, visit our contraception clinic.
+For more information on long-term contraception, visit our contraception service.

 Can I get pregnant if I delay my period?

 Whether you can get pregnant while delaying your periods depends on the medication you’re using.
 If you’re taking the combined pill back-to-back, you will be protected from pregnancy.
 Unless you forget to take it or are sick within 2 hours of taking your pill.